The best wine pairings for cheddar cheese

 An oaky chardonnay

 Now this might surprise you but a barrel-fermented chardonnay is a surprisingly good pairing with a strong cheddar, bringing out the mellowness in the cheese and the fruitiness of the wine.
-If you don’t believe me check out the 2012 competition results on What Food, What Wine.

 Note: serving chutney with your cheddar may make your match less successful.
 In general I find beer or cider work best.

-Download the cheese e-book
+Download my cheese e-book!